roshanthejoker/Dribble/README.md

 # Dribble
-A project for learning many useful libraries in Android.
+A project for learning many useful libraries in Android. **This app is in no way complete.
+I am just now finishing implementing the bussiness logic.
+The whole UI is yet to be made.
+Any rectifications are very welcome.**

 It is a dead simple weather app with daily forecast.